Wondering how to choose the best yogurt to buy at the store? This yogurt guide will help break it down by nutrition, cost, and flavor factors.

 Noosa is not exactly Greek, but it’s thick and creamy and made of whole milk.
 It’s Aussie-style, (hence “yoghurt”), and it’s headquartered in Colorado.
 The brand is mostly known for sweet flavors and chocolatey granola add-ins.
 The plain variety carries 15 grams of sugar, and that’s with no honey added whatsoever.
 This Greek yogurt is for the sweet tooth, and that’s OK!
 Like most Greek varieties, most Noosa products are made with whole milk.

-Noosa Blueberry Yoghurt, $1.22 at Walmart
+Noosa Blueberry Yoghurt, price & availability varies from Walmart